pantelisantonoudiou/MatWAND/Docs/Step-by-Step.md

 ## MatWAND Tutorial

-This is a step by step tutorial on how to use MatWAND to analyze LFP/EEG binary files exported from labchart.
+- This is a step-by-step tutorial on how to use MatWAND to analyze LFP/EEG data.
+- This example will focus on analysis of binary files exported from [labchart](https://www.adinstruments.com/products/labchart).
-This tutorial assumes that the LFP/EEG binary files have been already properly named and placed in a data folder (click here for more info).
+- This tutorial assumes that the binary files have been properly named and placed in a data folder (click here for more info).

 ---